publicdocs/uscode/assets/md/titles/usc28/us/usc/t28/ptI/ch3/m__us_usc_t28_s41.md

  __Effective Date of 1980 Amendment__

 [Pub.
-L. 96–452, § 12][/us/pl/96/452/s12], Oct.
+L. 96–452][/us/pl/96/452], § 12, Oct.
 14, 1980, [94 Stat.
 1996][/us/stat/94/1996], provided that:

 > “This Act and the amendments made by this Act \[amending this section and sections 44 and 48 of this title, and enacting provisions set out as notes under this section\] shall take effect on October 1, 1981.”

  __Termination of United States District Court for the District of the Canal Zone__

     For termination of the United States District Court for the District of the Canal Zone at end of the “transition period”, being the 30-month period beginning Oct.
 1, 1979, and ending midnight Mar.
 31, 1982, see Paragraph 5 of Article XI of the Panama Canal Treaty of 1977 and sections 2101 and 2201 to 2203 of [Pub.
-L. 96–70, title II][/us/pl/96/70], Sept.
+L. 96–70, title II][/us/pl/96/70/tII], Sept.
 27, 1979, [93 Stat.
 493][/us/stat/93/493], formerly classified to sections 3831 and 3841 to 3843, respectively, of Title 22, Foreign Relations and Intercourse.

  __Commission on Structural Alternatives for the Federal Courts of Appeals__

     [Pub.
-L. 105–119, title III, § 305][/us/pl/105/119/s305], Nov.
+L. 105–119, title III][/us/pl/105/119/tIII], § 305, Nov.
 26, 1997, [111 Stat.
 2491][/us/stat/111/2491], established Commission on Structural Alternatives for the Federal Courts of Appeals, directed Commission to study division of United States into judicial circuits, study structure and alignment of Federal Court of Appeals system, and report to President and Congress its recommendations of changes needed to expeditiously and effectively dispose of caseload of Federal Courts of Appeals, consistent with fundamental concepts of fairness and due process, provided for Commission’s membership and compensation of members and staff, authorized appropriations, and provided for termination of Commission 90 days after submission of its report.

  __Assignment of Judges and Procedure for Administration of Pending Cases With Regard to Reorganization of the Fifth Circuit Court of Appeals__